 Another corollary of this perspective is the recognition of the intrinsic dignity of the human person, no matter what his or her background or condition.
 The Institute believes that recognition of this inherent dignity militates against treating other human beings either as cogs in the wheel of some ideological system, as faceless enemies, or as less-than-human objects that can be manipulated, exploited, or destroyed.

-In light of this recognition of ethical standards and human dignity, the Institute cultivates civic virtue as part of its larger mission of moral leadership.
-This stands in contrast to a national cultural trend where questions of virtue and honor are over-shadowed by utilitarian formulae for success.
+In light of this recognition of ethical standards and human dignity, the Institute cultivates personal and civic virtue as part of its larger mission of moral leadership.
+Such virtues include: honor, integrity, courage, fortitude, loyalty, reliability, determined dedication to mission, modesty and humility, perseverance, and prudence.
+This concern for character development and moral leadership stands in contrast to a national cultural trend where questions of virtue and honor are overshadowed by utilitarian formulae for success.

 The school’s curriculum is also based on the premise that representative democracy with equality before the law is rare in human history, that it is worth defending, and that statecraft in service of democracy requires special educational preparation that is distinct from education in service of non-democratic forms of government.

 Finally, the Institute attempts to cultivate a spirit of service and civic duty among its students.
-It seeks to inspire them to recognize that there are causes higher than oneself, and that service to others and to a cause such as peace with freedom and justice is an honorable and ultimately fulfilling career path.
+It teaches that there are two kinds of people: those who are dedicated to achieving the mission of their organization, and those who are careerist and concerned principally about self.
+Since any organization with a coherent purpose seeks personnel whose priority is to serve that purpose, it will place priority on hiring and promoting those who place mission above selfish interests.
+Thus, IWP seeks to inspire its students to recognize that there are causes higher than oneself, and that service to others and to a cause such as peace with freedom and justice is an honorable and ultimately fulfilling career path.